U.S. grain exports slide after Trump win batters Mexican peso

 Trading desk phones that were ringing regularly before the election went quiet in the days that followed, he said.

-The first evidence of the slowdown could come as early as Thursday, when the U.S. Department of Agriculture (USDA) releases export sales data for the week ended Nov.
-10. That data will include a flurry of buying by Mexico and others ahead of the election and two days of post-election trade.
+In the first evidence of the slowdown, the U.S. Department of Agriculture (USDA) on Thursday reported just 164,468 tonnes in corn sales to Mexico in the week ended Nov.
+10, the lowest weekly volume in a month.
+The figure included purchases ahead of the election and two days of post-election trade.
+[EXP/CORN]

 Data showing lower sales to Mexico is more likely in upcoming weekly reports, trade sources said.